Nonperturbative Formulation of Resonances in Quantum Mechanics Based on Exact WKB Method: Abstract

 \section{Abstract}

-We study quasi-stationary states in quantum mechanics using the exact WKB analysis as a non-perturbative framework.
-While previous works focus mainly on stable systems, we explore unstable states such as resonances.
+We study quasi-stationary states in quantum mechanics using the exact Wentzel--Kramers--Brillouin (WKB) analysis as a nonperturbative framework.
+Whereas previous works focused mainly on stable systems, we explore unstable states such as resonances.
 As a concrete example, we analyze the inverted Rosen--Morse potential, which exhibits barrier resonance.
 This model allows exact solutions, enabling a direct comparison with exact WKB predictions.
-We provide a simple analytic picture of resonance and demonstrate consistency between exact and WKB-based results, extending the applicability of exact WKB analysis to non-polynomial potentials.
+We provide a simple analytic picture of resonance and demonstrate consistency between exact and WKB-based results, extending the applicability of exact WKB analysis to nonpolynomial potentials.